preprio/laravel-quick-start/README.md

 ## Laravel Quick Start

+The Laravel quick start project launches a blog app with content from Prepr.

-Look at the Laravel [documentation](https://docs.prepr.io/connecting-front-end-apps/laravel) to learn more.
+Look at the [Laravel Quick start guide](https://docs.prepr.io/connecting-front-end-apps/laravel-quick-start-guide) to learn more.

 ## Add the environment file